ucsb-cs16/ucsb-cs16.github.io/instructors/imageMagick.md

 ---
+parent: "Instructor Resources"
+grand_parent: Topics
+layout: default
-topic: "ImageMagick"
+title: "ImageMagick"
-desc: "command line tool for manipulating images"
+description: "command line tool for manipulating images"
 ---

 ImageMagick is a command line utililty, or more precisely, a collection of command line utilities for Unix that